 A quiet and overlooked island, Kea is a truly magical place.
-Undiscovered by international tourism, it is an island for people who breathe deeply, taking simple pleasures in fresh mountain air and a salty sea breezes.
+Undiscovered by international tourism, it is an island for people who breathe deeply, taking simple pleasures in the fresh mountain air and a salty sea breezes.

 Kea’s proximity to the Greek mainland, as well as its connection to the smaller port of Lavrio (rather than Pireaus), has left it unsullied by the heavy tourist developments of many of its compatriots.
 The ferry remains half empty throughout the summer months, allowing visitors to enjoy their approach in peace and quiet, whilst Ioulis, the main town, is a jumble of white and ochre houses piled onto the mountainside, and is pleasantly car-free.
 The few visitors to be found meandering its winding streets tend to be cosmopolitan Athenian weekenders, who come to eat well and relax on the island’s many untouched beaches.